FAQs About Externships/Clinics

 (9) How and when do I turn in my externship hours?

 Provide timely, detailed documentation of your fieldwork hours using the Externship Program time log template.
-At the beginning of the semester, students will be given to individual Google Drive student folders where they can access documents including their time log, a sample time log, and a program calendar.
+At the beginning of the semester, students will be given to individual Google Drive folders where they can access documents including their time log, a sample time log, and a program calendar.
 Students are encouraged to update their time logs in the Google Drive in real-time.
 Every two* weeks, students are required to complete their time logs documenting their hours and describing their work.
-The school has created a time log template for this purpose, which automatically tallies students’ total fieldwork hours and requests for the minimum information needed to evaluate student fieldwork.
+The school has created a time log template for this purpose, which automatically tallies students’ total fieldwork hours and requests the information needed to evaluate student fieldwork.
 Students will receive reminder emails in advance of deadlines. *Time logs are due every two weeks during fall and spring semesters; time logs are due every week during summer semesters.

 -